modernweb-dev/web/docs/docs/test-runner/test-frameworks/writing-test-framework.md

   parent: Test Frameworks
 ---

-Writing a test framework is straightforward, you can wrap an existing framework or create a simple one specific for your project.
+You can write your own test framework for web test runner by wrap an existing testing framework or create a specific once for your project.

 This is a minimal example: